Yogeshk4124/Programmer-Clock/README.md

 # Programmer-Clock

-A Programmer Clock is a clock with weather forecast.
+Programmer Clock is a clock with weather forecast.
 The most unused clock.<br>
 <b>A Clock That No One Asked For.</b>

 ## Technology Used: